Eikhoi Pabunggi

-Eikhoi Pabunggi (English: Of Our Father) is a 2016 multi-starrer comedy Indian Meitei language film directed by Hemanta Khuman and written by Binoranjan Oinam.
-The film features Denny Likmabam, Leishangthem Tonthoi, Bala Hijam, Eshita Yengkhom, Biju Ningombam, Ithoi Oinam, Suraj Sharma Laimayum, Pilot and Mukabala (Loya) in the lead roles.
+Eikhoi Pabunggi (English: Of Our Father) is a 2016 multi-starrer comedy Manipuri film directed by Hemanta Khuman and written by Binoranjan Oinam.
+The film features Denny Likmabam, Leishangthem Tonthoi, Bala Hijam, Eshita Yengkhom, Biju Ningombam, Ithoi Oinam, Suraj Sharma Laimayum, Pilot Naorem and Mukabala (Loya) Maibam in the lead roles.
 The film was released on 17 September 2016 at Bhagyachandra Open Air Theatre (BOAT), Imphal.

 It was also released at Delhi University Conference Centre, University of Delhi, New Delhi, on 1 October 2016.

-Synopsis
+Plot

 Sanatombi passed away too early leaving her three sons.
 Thabal raises them as a single parent.
 When they grow up, they fall for their teacher Engellei.
 She turns out to be their father's girlfriend.